Replace spreadsheets and manual processes

 The data within your spreadsheets could be vulnerable to malware and attacks.
 A research team found that vulnerability within Excel could put 120 million users at risk.1

-Furthermore, often having multiple spreadsheets containing the same data it is easy to lose track of where data is, or who has access to it.
-Not being able to update access easily and automatically can lead to people not being able to access the data when they need to or being able to access it when they should not be.
+Furthermore, having multiple spreadsheets containing the same data makes it is easier to lose track of where data is, or who has access to it.
+Not being able to update access easily and automatically can lead to people not being able to access the data when they need to or being able to access it when they should not.

 There may be sensitive parts to your data, which need to be hidden from those who should not have access, but that may be contained with a spreadsheet which others in the department also need.
 For example, there may be a subsection of customers who are particularly vulnerable and so their data needs additional levels of security.

 Storing data in a low-code application, such as PhixFlow, means that different levels of access can easily be applied to certain aspects of your data and this can be updated at a moment’s notice.
 Full audits of the data also add an extra level of security, so you can see who has accessed the data and record any changes they may have made.